 |KVUE Channel 24, Austin, Texas|

-Community VUE and Sign-off
+Community VUE and Sign-off recorded December 1986

 The seven-minute video kicks off with a special "Peace on Earth" animated station ID.
 Afterwards comes 24 Community VUE (view), a bulletn-board program hosted by Marta Spillman, who announces the various upcoming holiday events in Austin.
 Immediately following is a nice computer-animated sign-off that displays Television 24's technical stats as if being printed on a piece of paper.
 The video ends with a "My Country 'tis of Thee" film produced by the Church of Jesus Christ of Latter-day Saints, a.k.a the Mormon Church.

-NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
-The quality varies from clip to clip, due to TV reception and recording issues.
-None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.
+The video files featured on TV-Signoffs.com are taken from the Webmaster's own VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
+The quality varies from clip to clip, due to TV reception, recording and digitizing issues.
+Unless otherwise noted, none of the clips featured on this site have been authorized by the various television stations, networks or any other entity.